iberkayC/kick-chat-logger/README.md

 ## Technical Notes

 ### How it Works
-- Everything runs asynchronously with `asyncio`, so you can scrape a lot of channels at once without blocking (tested for 100~ channels simultaneously without issues).
+- Everything runs asynchronously with `asyncio`, so you can scrape a lot of channels at once without blocking (soak tested with 100 channels for 30+ hours without issues).
+- All channels are multiplexed over a single Pusher WebSocket connection.
+Each channel gets its own queue and consumer, so one busy channel can't stall the others.
 - The code is split up into logical pieces: API handling, database operations, websocket and event handling, and the CLI.
 - Each type of Kick event (chat, subs, bans, etc.) gets its own parsing logic, so one can change the way events are handled.